Tucked off the intersection of Broad and South Street sits an Indian restaurant cooking up family recipes from scratch.

 We arrived for dinner at Jewel of India, met with an unfussy dining room and comfy booths.
 A wave of spice hits you as you walk in the door.
 It’s the kind of smell that makes you go, “This food is going to be GOOD.”

-Jewel of India is a family-owned restaurant, cooking up family recipes.
-When I say everything is made in house — I mean everything.
-Yogurt, sauces, paneer (a type of cheese), all of the roti (breads), curry and spice blends — it’s all handcrafted according to family recipes.
+Jewel of India is a family-owned restaurant, cooks up family recipes.
+When I say everything is made in-house — I mean everything.
+Yogurt, sauces, paneer (a type of cheese), all of the roti (pieces of bread), curry, and spice blends — it’s all handcrafted according to family recipes.
 Not only does the time, dedication and care shine through in the food, but it’s atmospheric.
 This is a homecooked, made-with-love meal that happens to be served in a restaurant.

 For entrees the options are extensive, but the menu doesn’t feel overwhelming in size.
 There are plenty of vegan and vegetarian options, and the cooks are accommodating to any dietary needs you may have.
 Jewel of India uses a housemade almond, pistachio, and cashew cream base for their cooking so dairy dishes can be easily made dairy-free.
 Vegan and vegetarian dishes are cooked separately from meat dishes, ensuring utmost purity in every meal.

-I enjoyed the Bengan Bhartha entree, fresh eggplant roasted in the tandoor over charcoal and then cooked curry style with fresh tomatoes.
-The depth of flavor, the layering of spices created in each dish is a cornerstone of great Indian cuisine, one Jewel of India executes with ease.
+I enjoyed the Bengan Bhartha entree, fresh eggplant roasted in the tandoor over charcoal, and then cooked curry style with fresh tomatoes.
+The depth of flavor and the layering of spices created in each dish is a cornerstone of great Indian cuisine, one Jewel of India executes with ease.

-For dessert, try Kheer, basmati rice cooked with sweet milk, cream, nuts and raisins or Gulab Jamun, freshly made savory cheese balls, deep-fried to a rosy brown in purified butter and gently cooked in light, rose flavored syrup.
-Only sugar in the raw is used in desserts, no overly processed white sugar.
+For dessert, try Kheer, basmati rice cooked with sweet milk, cream, nuts, and raisins, or Gulab Jamun, freshly made savory cheese balls, deep-fried to a rosy brown in purified butter and gently cooked in a light, rose flavored syrup.
+The only sugar in the raw is used in desserts, no overly processed white sugar.